Sports Concussions: Physical, Mental, and Emotional Recovery

 Concussion Treatment and Recovery

-If you’ve been diagnosed with a concussion, you probably have a lot of questions.
-If you are an athlete, you probably want to know how long this recovery is going to take and how soon you can get back to your sport.
-Unfortunately, there are no easy answers.
+If you’ve been diagnosed with a concussion, you probably want to know how long recovery is going to take and how soon you can get back to your sport.
+Unfortunately, the answer varies depending on your situation, overall health, specific injury, and many other factors.

 How Long Will Recovery Take?

-Most people recover from a first concussion within a few weeks, providing they don’t immediately experience another one.
-One study shows that most collegiate athletes return to baseline performance within 2 weeks.
+Research shows that most collegiate athletes return to baseline performance within 2 weeks.
 However, only 50% of high school athletes return to baseline within that time period.
-Many of them need up to 4 weeks.
+Many of them need up to 4 weeks to recover.

 That said, every concussion is unique, as is the recovery process.
 If you’ve had a previous concussion, your symptoms and recovery might be completely different than before.